 9.9.3 Social Security Numbers.
+Under federal law, most state agencies do not have the authority to require the disclosure of social security numbers as a condition of licensure or other benefits.
+Privacy Act of 1974, Pub.
+L. No. 93-579, § 7, 88 Stat.
+1896 (1974).
 Federal law specifically provides that agencies whose functions involve the administration of taxes, benefit dispensation, driver's licensing, or motor vehicle registration may require disclosure of social security numbers.
 42 U.S.C. § 405(c) (2)(C).
-Further, state agencies that issue professional, recreational, or occupational licenses (with the exception of certain licenses issued by the Department of Game and Fish) must require that social security numbers be provided on their applications and may transmit that information to the Department of Economic Security to aid in child support enforcement.
+However, state agencies that issue professional, recreational, or occupational licenses may require that social security numbers be provided on their applications and may transmit that information to the Department of Economic Security to aid in child support enforcement.
 See A.R.S. § 25-320(P).
 In addition, state statutes or rules adopted prior to January 1, 1975 authorizing an agency to require the disclosure of social security numbers may be enforced.
 Privacy Act of 1974, Pub.
 L. No. 93-579, § 7, 88 Stat.
 1896 (1974).

 Those agencies that may not require the disclosure of a social security number may request its voluntary disclosure.
 The form requesting this disclosure must include written notice that the disclosure is voluntary, identifying the authority by which the number is solicited, and indicating the uses that will be made of the number.
 Id.; see Ariz.
-Att'y.
-Gen. Ops.
-I78-185, I82-119.
+Att'y Gen. Ops.
+78-185, I82-119.

-No person or entity may intentionally communicate or otherwise make an individual's social security number available to the general public.
-A.R.S. § 44-1373(A)(1).
 Any wrongful disclosure, use, or request of a social security number may be prosecuted criminally.
 The penalty for a violation includes imprisonment up to one year, a fine of \$5,000, or both.
-See 5 U.S.C. § 552a(i)(1); 42 U.S.C. § 408(a)(8).
+See 5 U.S.C. § 552a(i)(1).

-- 9.9.4 Access to Criminal History Record Information.
+9.9.4 Access to Criminal History Record Information.
 The Legislature substantially changed the state law concerning criminal history record information, A.R.S. § 41-1750, in 1992 and again in 1993.
 See, e.g., A.R.S. § 41-1750(G)(2) (concerning agency access to criminal history records of applicants for licenses).
 Because of these changes and the possibility of future amendments to A.R.S. § 41-1750, agencies should consult with their legal counsel regarding access to criminal history record information.
-Agencies that have the authority to receive criminal history record information from the Department of Public Safety ("DPS") or other criminal justice agencies should be aware of the following: - 1.
-DPS restricts access to criminal history record information and the uses for such information by statute.
-See A.R.S. § 41-1750.
-Consequently, any criminal history record information or "rap sheet" received from DPS or another criminal justice agency may be used only for the purpose of evaluating an applicant's fitness for a license or employment. - 2.
-If, in the course of the processing of a license application, an agency must hold a public hearing, the criminal history record information obtained from DPS or another criminal justice agency may not be used or disclosed at the hearing.
-See A.R.S. § 41-1750(Q)(3).
-Instead, the agency must obtain documentation from the respective police departments and courts for use as evidence in the hearing. - 3.
-An agency authorized to receive criminal history record information from DPS must enter into a "user agreement" with DPS.
-By the terms of the "user agreement," the agency must appoint a "system security officer" to control access to the criminal history record information files.
-Under this agreement, persons not involved in the evaluation process should not be permitted access to the files.
-These files should be maintained in separate and secure filing cabinets.
+Agencies that have the authority to receive criminal history record information from the Department of Public Safety ("DPS") or other criminal justice agencies should be aware of the following: